openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 .. _Hybrid Assignment:

 =============================================================
-Accommodating Small Groups Within a Course: Hybrid Assignment
+Hybrid Assignment: Accommodating Small Groups Within a Course
 =============================================================

 For some courses, the manual assignment strategy isn't feasible to execute, and